-May: Chavez visited Iran for the first time.
-He said that he came to Tehran “to prepare the road for peace, justice, stability and progress for the 21st century.”
-Chavez commended Iran on its resistance to the United States and vowed to increase trade ties with the Islamic Republic.
+May: Chávez visited Iran for the first time.
+The Venezuelan leader commended Iran on its resistance to the United States and vowed to increase trade ties with the Islamic Republic.

-Mar.
-12: Iran signed its first free trade agreement with Venezuela.
-During a visit to Caracas, President Khatami inked several accords, including cooperation on geological and mining projects, shipping and marine trade, and memoranda of understanding on oil, gas and petrochemistry.
+March 12: President Khatami inked several bilateral accords during a visit to Caracas, including cooperation on geological and mining projects, shipping and marine trade, and a memorandum of understanding on oil, gas and petrochemistry.
 The agreements were worth a total of $1 billion.
-During the visit, Chavez presented Khatami with the Golden Key of the City of Caracas to thank him for expanding the relationship between the two countries, a sign of gratitude to honor Khatami’s efforts to increase ties between the two countries.
+Chávez gifted Khatami the Golden Key of the City of Caracas.

-July: President Hugo Chavez and his oil minister, Rafael Ramírez, visited Tehran and signed agreements for the joint production of nearly a dozen products, including a $4 billion investment in two Venezuelan energy projects by Iranian company Petropars Ltd. The two countries also launched the construction of a joint methanol facility with an annual capacity of 1.65 million tons on Iran’s Persian Gulf coast.
+July: Chávez and his oil minister, Rafael Ramírez, visited Tehran and signed agreements for the joint production of nearly a dozen products, including a $4 billion investment in two Venezuelan energy projects by Iranian company Petropars Ltd. The two countries also began construction of a joint methanol facility on Iran’s Persian Gulf coast with an annual capacity of 1.65 million tons.

-Iranian President Mahmoud Ahmadinejad praised Chavez as “the brother of the whole Iranian nation” and presented him with the golden High Medallion of the Islamic Republic.
-“We stand by Iran at every moment, in any situation,” Chavez said upon accepting the award.
-“If the U.S. succeeds in establishing its dominance there will be no future for humanity.
-Therefore, we should save humanity and end the American empire.”
+Iranian President Mahmoud Ahmadinejad praised Chávez as “the brother of the whole Iranian nation” and presented him with the golden High Medallion of the Islamic Republic.
+“We stand by Iran at every moment, in any situation,” Chávez said upon accepting the award.

-Jan.
-13: President Ahmadinejad met with President Chavez in Caracas to discuss strengthening trade ties.
+January 13: President Ahmadinejad met with President Chávez in Caracas to discuss strengthening trade ties.
 During the talks, Iran and Venezuela agreed to establish a $2 billion investment fund “with the aim of supporting joint economic, industrial and mining projects as well as speeding up the current projects.”
-Ahmadinejad and Chavez also agreed to press OPEC for output cuts to increase oil prices, which were at a 19-month low.
+Ahmadinejad and Chávez also agreed to press OPEC for output cuts to increase oil prices, which were at a 19-month low.